sdmadhav/Automated-Claim-Verification/Prompt for end sem presentation sem 3.md

 - What are numerical claims? (claims containing quantities, comparisons, temporal references)
 - Why they're harder to verify than textual claims
 - Overview of existing work on numerical verification
-- Introduction to QuantEMP as the baseline approach
+- Introduction to QuanTemp as the baseline approach

 ### SLIDE 5-6: Motivation & Problem Statement
-**Slide 5: Error Analysis from QuantEMP**
+**Slide 5: Error Analysis from QuanTemp**
 Present a table or visualization showing:
-- QuantEMP's performance across claim categories (Conflicting, False, True)
+- QuanTemp's performance across claim categories (Conflicting, False, True)
 - Highlight the specific challenge: "Conflicting claims scored only 47.33 F1"
 - Quote: "Conflicting claims pose difficulty as they are partially incorrect, requiring retrieval of contrasting evidence for different aspects"